raymcdermott/redirector-heroku-domains/README.md

 A command line interface to add domains to an Heroku app so that it can support domain forwarding.

-This is a helper script to domain-redirector [insert-github-link]
+This is a helper script to domain-redirector [https://github.com/raymcdermott/domain-redirector]

 ## Details